-Use Case ID: #T2.5 Use Case Title: Using My-TRAC app in a country other than home-country Created By: Alexandros E. Papacharalampous Last Revision By: Eleni Antoniou Date Created: 22/05/2018 Last Revision Date: 24/05/2018 Actors: Traveller Description: The traveller is going abroad and wants to use My-TRAC app.
-Trigger: The traveller opens the My-TRAC app while on another country and wants to execute an action (e.g., plan a trip) or My-TRAC's app passive tracking detected that the user is abroad.
-Preconditions: The traveller has created a trip (#T2.1) or an Itinerary (#T6).
+Use Case ID: #T2.5 Use Case Title: Using My-TRAC app in a country other than home-country Created By: Alexandros E. Papacharalampous Last Revision By: Eleni Antoniou Date Created: 22/05/2018 Last Revision Date: 24/05/2018 Actors: Traveller Description: The traveller is going abroad and w vants to use My-TRAC app).
+Trigger: The traveller opens the My-TRAC action (e.g., plan a trip) or My-TRA - Preconditions: The traveller has created a trip (#T2.1) or an Itinerary (#T6).
 The My-TRAC app operates in the country that the traveller is currently located at.
 GPS geolocation and mobile data/Wi-Fi are activated.
 Postconditions: - Normal Flow: Traveller is travelling abroad and opens My-TRAC app.
 The app detects that the traveller is at a country other than the home-country.
 Traveller wants to plan a trip.
 My-TRAC app reads appointments from the calendar and asks the traveller about new conditions at current country (hotel location, car availability) to which the traveller responds.
 My-TRAC app and traveller interaction resume as in #T2.1.
 My-TRAC app associates activities of traveller (determined at home location) with choices at current location.
 After association of activities, My-TRAC app proposes activities to the traveller.
 The traveller selects an activity resulting in a change of trip chain.
 My-TRAC app calculates the rest of the trip given the new conditions.
 Traveller decides to take public transport.
 My-TRAC app enables real-time station identification to warn the traveller to alight.
-Alternative Flows: 1.
+Alternative Flows: Alternative flow 1 1.
 My-TRAC app reads appointments from the calendar and asks the traveller about new conditions at current country (hotel location, car availability) to which the traveller does not respond.
 2. My-TRAC app and traveller interaction resume as in #T2.1 but car is not an option.
 Exceptions: - Frequency of Use: Low (depends on traveller) Special Requirements: - Notes and Issues: Traveller downloads the My-TRAC app while being abroad.
 Then the app resumes operations but without learning or storing information about the traveller.